 Canada eTA Policy

-The following nationalities can apply for a Canada eTA using only a valid passport.
+Applicants from the following nationalities can apply for a Canada eTA using only a valid passport.

 - Andorra